EthereumCommonwealth/CLOIP/CLOIP-1/CLOIP-1.md

 The process involves you, the CLOIP author, and the CLOIP editors.

 Before formalizing a CLOIP, you should validate your idea with the Callisto Network community to avoid redundancy.
-We recommend initiating a discussion thread on the official Telegram channel [Link].
+We recommend initiating a discussion thread on the official Telegram channel [https://t.me/CallistoNet].

 Following validation, your responsibility will be to present your CLOIP to reviewers, invite editors, developers, and the community to provide feedback on the dedicated channels.